Hindolch/infersafe/README.md

 ## ⚠️ Design Note on System Constraints

 > This project was developed under limited local hardware constraints (8GB RAM, 4GB GPU), which restricted the use of large-scale LLMs or multi-GPU setups.
+And in load_test file I've tried to simulate real world scenario by passing in 10 prompts all together!
 >
 > As a result, the system **simulates**:
 >